Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 let y = 11
 ```

-You can even leave out "let" to define a new variable, if that local variable do not yet exist:
+You can even leave out "let" to define a new variable, if that local variable does not yet exist:

 ```
 y = 12